One of the things we Highrockers like to do from time to time is to tell our Life Stories.

 We are young and old and in-between, and some of us haven’t been born yet.
 Lots of us are actual toddlers.
 We are Asian, Caucasian, African, French, Hispanic, Haitian, and from Minnesota.

 We are young and old and in-between and some of us haven’t been born yet.
 We are Asian, Caucasian, African, French, Hispanic, Haitian, and from Minnesota.
 We are empty nesters and newlyweds, professors and students, scientists and singers, doctors and young professionals, bartenders and baristas, creative types and the not-so-much.
 We are social conservatives and social progressives, social activists and social workers, full-time parents and full-time kids.
-We are male and female, gay and straight, married, single, and divorced.
+We are male and female, married, single, and divorced, and it’s complicated.
 We are recovering addicts and stably self-controlled.
 We are broken hearted and full of joy.

 Some of us have loved Jesus for a long time and some of us are just getting to know him.
 But at the end of the day, we are drawn together by the love of Christ, the need for His grace, and compelled to live His mission in the world.